Ijustwantmyprogramtowork/EGYPTO_Preprocessing/README.md

 By addressing these issues, I was able to generate a balanced dataset of empty and filled images, preserving the integrity of character shapes and ensuring effective model learning.

+## Part 2: The model:
+After preprocessing the images, we developed a model based on a simplified version of VGG, consisting of only 10 layers as our Convolutional Neural Network (CNN).
+We trained the model for 30 epochs (though more epochs could potentially enhance performance) and achieved impressive results, with high accuracy and a notably low bounding box loss.

+To validate the model's performance, we compared the predicted bounding boxes to the target bounding boxes.
+Ensuring the results were acceptable was crucial because a difference of just 10 pixels could obscure the character in the image.
+Therefore, we aimed for the model to have less than a 10-pixel difference to be deemed accurate.

+Regarding classification, there were no issues, indicating that the model effectively distinguished between different categories as intended.